Enrollment

 Largest group: Hispanic or Latino at 36.3% of enrollment.

 Staten Island School of Civic Leadership has 843 students enrolled.
-It is a other school in STATEN ISLAND, NY.
+It is a public school in Staten Island, NY.

 70.8% of students at Staten Island School of Civic Leadership are eligible for free lunch, compared to the New York average of 56.2%.

-The largest demographic group at Staten Island School of Civic Leadership is Hispanic or Latino at 36.3%.
-The school serves a diverse student body in STATEN ISLAND, NY.
+The largest demographic group at Staten Island School of Civic Leadership is Hispanic or Latino at 36.3% of enrollment, in Staten Island, NY.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 74.2/100.

-Staten Island School of Civic Leadership has a Resource Investment Index of 26/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Staten Island School of Civic Leadership has a Resource Investment Index of 25/100 (lower reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).